isomerpages/nlb-discovereads/_diy-resources/primary-school-resources/stay-curious-with-your-child.md

 **Tips for Parents**
 <br>Children are natural scientists.
 They are curious, love to explore, and ask a lot of questions.
 Help your child develop the skills needed to allow him or her to understand the increasingly complex science concepts.
 Parents can support science learning at home by engaging your children with kid-friendly experiments.
 Here are some ways to do that:
 * Encourage your child to explain why they think a certain way.
-*  Promote observation skills by getting your child to compare and contrast things they see.
+*  Promote observational skills by getting your child to compare and contrast things they see.

 Source: https://www.naeyc.org/our-work/families/nurturing-scientist-your-child
 <br>(Last accessed on 4 December 2021)